ILYMUN/gatsby-website/content/pages/international-court-of-justice.md

 A court of 15-19 independent judges.

+\- **The Procedure:**

 Both advocate parties hold opening speeches, to present both factual and legal evidence to the judges.
 The judges are given time to question the advocates.

 Next, each advocate team presents two to four witnesses.
-(Witnesses are approved by the Presidents of the ICJ prior to the conference.)
+(Witnesses are chosen by the Presidents of the ICJ prior to the conference.)
 Advocates are given the opportunity to interview witnesses and then judges can also question the witnesses or pose questions to the advocates regarding witnesses.

 Then advocates present closing statements.
-After this, the judges deliberate upon the information presented to them and compose a verdict expressing their judgment in the case.
+After this, the judges deliberate upon the information presented to them and compose a verdict expressing their judgment concerning the case.

 #### **HOW DO ADVOCATES AND JUDGES PREPARE FOR THE ICJ ?**

 **Advocates** need to research the case and create a report (called a memorandum).
-They also suggest a list of 3-4 supposed witnesses they would like to have at the trial.
+They also suggest and select a list of 3-4 witnesses they would like to have at the trial.
 Finally, they create an evidence packet.
 The 2 parties collaborate together to create a stipulation.
 In sum, both teams prepare by:

-\- Gathering evidence

-\- Bringing in “witnesses”
+- Writing a memorandum

-\- Writing a stipulation, together
+- Writing a stipulation, together - Bringing in “witnesses”

-\- Writing a memorandum
+- Gathering evidence

-The Presidents of the ICJ will offer unbiased help and guidance to the

-advocates.
-They will provide templates for the various documents and work in

-partnership with the advocates to create and polish these documents.
-The

-Presidents will then share the documents with the opposing advocates and the

-judges and/or post them on the ILYMUN website for all to access once the Trial is near..
+**The Presidents of the ICJ** will offer **unbiased help and guidance** to the advocates.
+They will provide **templates** for the various documents and work in partnership with the advocates to create and polish these documents.
+The Presidents will then share the documents with the opposing advocates and the judges and/or post them on the ILYMUN website for all to access.

 **Judges** should read the documents shared and posted by the Presidents of the ICJ to become familiar with the case, the witnesses and the evidence.
-It is expected that judges will act without bias, be reflective and innovative.
+It is expected that judges will be impartial, reflective and innovative.

 **Presidents of the ICJ** will also guide the judges in their **_deliberation_** to help them evaluate legal documents and assure the quality of the final verdict.